 Use Standardized Headers

 The most important part of your email is the subject line.
 If your whole team adopts a standard format for subject lines, your inboxes will get much easier to manage.

 Here are the ones I like:

-Primer for x: This means the email contains information that needs to be read before another event.
+Action Required for x: This means the email contains instructions for something the receiver needs to do.
 It means that there isn’t an email response required, but it will be an important primer for something you’re doing.